sandraldr27/sandraldr27/README.md

 <h3> About Me</h3>

-<p align="justify">Trained in Quality Software Engineering & Fullstack Web Development.
+<p align="justify">Trained in Industrial Engineering & Quality Software Engineering & Fullstack Web Development.
 I work in a multinational company in the IT sector.
 I'm passionate about technology, the world of programming and working with people to help them bring out their best potential.</p>

 <p align="justify">I am a methodical and organized professional.
 I have experience in project management, management controller and functional analysis, having worked with Waterfall and Agile methodologies, as well as Kaizen, Scrum, Lean, Total Quality (TQM) and Continuous Improvement.</p>